mohamed154salah/BuildaStorefrontBackend/README.md

 # Storefront Backend Project

 ## Getting Started
- To get started, clone this repo and run `yarn` in your terminal at the project root.
+ To get started, clone this repo and run `npm install` in your terminal at the project root.

 ## Used Technologies
 my application use of the following libraries: